Stormwater Treatment at Rumney Memorial School

 Winooski Natural Resources Conservation District

 The Green Infrastructure Collaborative (GIC) is a partnership between the Lake Champlain Sea Grant Program (LCSG) at UVM and the Vermont Department of Environmental Conservation.
 The Collaborative will promote Low Impact Development (LID) and Green Stormwater Infrastructure (GSI) practices in Vermont watersheds to manage stormwater runoff from developed lands.

 The Geological Survey focused on collecting water well temperature data as an indicator of temperature gradients, radionuclide chemistry as a potential natural augmentation to heat production, thermal conductivity measurements which impact heat flow, and structural data particularly rock anisotropy and fracture data.
 Thermal conductivity and geochemical data for 40 rock samples plus 17 water well temperature records were uploaded to the National Geothermal Data System for easy access.

 Green Infrastructure describes a set of practices and design principles that uses natural processes to manage the effects of urbanization on water.
-The Stormwater Management Program is currently working on an update to the Vermont Stormwater Management Manual that will incorporate more green infrastructure practices into the management standards for projects that require a state issued stormwater permit.
+The 2017 Vermont Stormwater Management Manual Rule and Design Guidance has been updated to incorporate more green infrastructure stormwater treatment practices into the treatment standards and design requireents for projects that require a state issued operational stormwater permit.